 We’re always glad to have you and your children worship with us, and we want you to be glad you’re here as well.
 We know that children aren’t used to sitting quietly for long periods of time, so please don’t worry when they get a little restless.
 We believe that God put the wiggle in children—don’t feel you should suppress it in God’s house.
 Activity bags with coloring books, crayons, stickers and more are available.
 Just ask a member of our Red Carpet ministry.
 If you’re concerned those around you might not be able to hear the service, feel free to step out into the hall to soothe your children for a few moments and then come back into the sanctuary.
 Always remember that the way we welcome children in church directly affects the way they respond to church, God and Christ.
 We want them and you to know that they are welcomed here.

-Children 0-3: If your family prefers, nursery care is available for babies and toddlers during both services.
+Children ages 0-3: An attended nursery is available for babies and toddlers.